To apply for our mentoring services, please complete the form below.

 Participation – Number of referred students, number of returned permission forms, number of mentors matched with students, number of students who met with a mentor at least once, number of students who completed the year with a mentor, number of students in credit recovery who had a mentor

 Life Conditions – Percentage of students with 1) State At-Risk Indicators, 2) Mentors Care At-Risk Indicators.
 This shows how kids qualify for Mentors Care

 Outcries – Number of outcries made by students to your district’s coordinator(s) because of suicide, self-harm, anxiety, depression, abuse, neglect, runaway, CPS reports completed

-Student Pathways After Graduation – What our most recent graduates are doing after graduation by percentage of graduates in two-year colleges, four-year universities, in trade school, in the armed forces, and in the workforce
+Student Pathways After Graduation – What our most recent graduates are doing after graduation by the percentage of graduates in two-year colleges, four-year universities, trade school, in the armed forces, and in the workforce